-Inter-professional Collaborative Care:The Division of Obstetric Anesthesiology enjoys an excellent collaborative relationship with the Department of Obstetrics & Gynecology faculty & residents, Maternal-Fetal Medicine faculty, obstetrics nursing staff, midwifery staff, neonatologists, and a host of consultants.
+Inter-professional Collaborative Care:The Division of Obstetric Anesthesiology enjoys an excellent collaborative relationship with the Department of Obstetrics & Gynecology faculty & residents, Maternal-Fetal Medicine faculty, obstetrics nursing staff, midwives, neonatologists, and a host of consultants.

 Focus on Quality:The disciplines participating in women’s health are highly oriented to quality care and improvement.Fellows participate in and lead the multi-faceted program which includes:

-Cultural Diversity:There are ample opportunities for developing cultural & linguistic competence, owing to Nashville’s large and diverse immigrant population.
-The increasingly important skills needed to recognize & address unique culture, language, and health literacy of diverse patients and communities are promoted by faculty and interpreter services staff with extensive expertise and interest in this area.
+Cultural Diversity:There are ample opportunities for developing cultural & linguistic competence, owing to Nashville’s large and diverse immigrant population, with over 40 languages represented.
+The increasingly important skills needed to recognize & address unique culture, language, and health literacy of diverse patients and communities are emphasized & promoted by faculty and interpreter services staff with extensive expertise and interest in this area.